ChrisLindland/racecar-website/docs/week4/hog-svm/high_level_overview.md

                      This HEAVILY impacts the speed of the detector.
 The smaller the value of scale, the more layers are added to the image pyramid - increasing computation time.

     finalThreshold : This sets a lower bound for detection rectangle clusters.
-                     A cluster of rectangles must have ONE more rectangle than the number set be finalThreshold to be drawn.
+                     A cluster of rectangles must have ONE more rectangle than the number set by finalThreshold to be drawn.
                      For example, if finalThreshold = 1, then clusters of at least 2 rectangles are drawn.
 ```